CodeCloudMe/railsMongoRESTAPIBasic/README.md

 Rails & MongoDB on OpenShift: Simple Blog UI / Restful API

 For OpenShift:
-When you create your application gear on OpenShift, be sure to select Ruby 1.9 (not Rails).
-Then, add the MongoDB cartridge (MongoDB  2.4)
+When you create your application gear on OpenShift, be sure to select the Rails cartridge.
-Or run:
+The Rails cartridge comes with a Gitub repo already filled in, so keep that there.

+Then, add the MongoDB cartridge (MongoDB  2.4) once OpenShift finishes creating the your app.

+If you want to perform the MongoDB include  from your command line, you can run:

-rhc app create ruby-1.9 -a yourAppName rhc cartridge add mongodb-2.4 -a yourAppName
+rhc cartridge add mongodb-2.4 -a yourAppName

-Now, cd into yourAppName.
+Now, cd into yourAppName (whatever "yourAppName" is.
+Mine was woowoorks.

+Remove all the files with the following (inside your project folder in your terminal) sudo rm -rf *

 Run:
 git remote add upstream -m master http://github.com/CodeCloudMe/railsMongoRESTAPIBasic.git git pull -s recursive -X theirs upstream master

-Now:
+You now have the code for this Demo example.

+Now (from the terminal):
 git push upstream master

 Now, login via ssh to your openshift server.
 In  OpenShit, after clicking on your application, click "Want to login to your application".
 Copy the "ssh 53ab76df5973c[...]"